edgecollective/edge-zettel/index.md

 ---

+# Formal Experimentation

 <div id="blurb">

-**Formal Experiments** -- ideas for experimenting with the structure and format of the conversation series itself.
+Ideas for experimenting with the structure and format of the conversation series itself.
 E.g.: What forms of information exchange might best secure the privacy of participants?
 How might we democratize the structure of the resultant archive, so that participants can use the material to curate new threads and narratives?

 </div>